nolafs/marmalade-holding/site/content/faqs/the-game-of-life.md

     question: The game doesn’t start
   - answer: >-
       We’re very sorry that you are experiencing problems with our game.
-Please email us with details of your crash.
+Please look at the game specific sections of this FAQ to see if your particular crash is addressed elsewhere.
+If not, please email us with details of your crash.
 The more information you can provide, the more helpful it will be to us in trying to understand what is going wrong.
 Thank you in advance for your patience and understanding.

       The following information may be helpful to us: